 Projects to further enhance embedding sustainability in the taught curriculum include Learning for Responsible Futures program.
-Now in its sixth year, this scheme is a joint initiative between The Education Quality Unit and the Sustainability department, and has over 20 awards of around £2,000 to small teams for collaborative projects working across the organisation and the community to connect sustainability thinking and practice.
+Now in its seventh year, this scheme is a joint initiative between The Education Quality Unit and the Sustainability department, and has over 20 awards of around £2,000 to small teams for collaborative projects working across the organisation and the community to connect sustainability thinking and practice.

 NUS Responsible Futures accreditation

-The University and Students' Union were delighted to obtain the inaugural National Union of Students Responsible Futures accreditation in 2015 and have been reaccredited in July 2018 with an increased score.
+The University and Students' Union were delighted to obtain the inaugural National Union of Students Responsible Futures accreditation in 2015 and have been reaccredited for the third time in July with an increased score.
 This demonstrates real action on education for sustainable development and whole institution approach to sustainability and social responsibility.